richardbarran/django-photologue/docs/essentials/contributing.rst

 Contributing to Photologue
 ##########################

 Contributions are always very welcome.
+Even if you have never contributed to an open-source project before - please do not hesitate to offer help.
+Fixes for typos in the documentation, extra unit tests, etc... are welcome.
+And look in the issues list for anything tagged "easy_win".

 Workflow
 --------